 Similarly, the avalanche transceiver you select should be based on how you prioritize its features and how you plan to use it.
 If you won't spend much time practicing with your transceiver, choose a unit with minimal features and options.
 Are you outfitting customers for a one-day backcountry trip?
 Choose a unit with the most obvious controls ("Everyone change your transceiver to Search, now!").

 All of the avalanche transceivers that are rated 4 stars and above are solid choices.
 Selecting from within that group should be based on the features that are important to you.

 The Transceiver Reviews page groups transceivers into these categories

-After narrowing your needs to one of these categories, select an avalanche transceiver by considering:
+After narrowing your needs to one of the above categories, select an avalanche transceiver by considering: